alephium/www/src/content/news/second-developer-workshop-re-implementing-friend-tech-s-smart-contract-in-ralph-806e3f6551aa/index.md

 ### Setting up the Environment — Installation Steps

-1 — <a href="https://docs.docker.com/get-docker/" >Docker</a> and <a href="https://docs.docker.com/compose/install/" >Docker-Compose</a>: Docker is required for containerization, and Docker Compose is essential for orchestrating the containers.
+1 — [Docker](https://docs.docker.com/get-docker/) and [Docker-Compose](https://docs.docker.com/compose/install/): Docker is required for containerization, and Docker Compose is essential for orchestrating the containers.
 Make sure you have both Docker and Docker Compose installed on your machine.

-2 — <a href="https://www.npmjs.com/" >Npm</a> and <a href="https://github.com/nvm-sh/nvm" >nvm</a>: To use command-line tools to help you install the different JavaScript packages and manage their dependencies.
+2 — [Npm](https://www.npmjs.com/) and [nvm](https://github.com/nvm-sh/nvm): To use command-line tools to help you install the different JavaScript packages and manage their dependencies.

-3 — Browser Extension Wallet (<a href="https://chrome.google.com/webstore/detail/alephium-extension-wallet/gdokollfhmnbfckbobkdbakhilldkhcj" >Chrome</a>, <a href="https://addons.mozilla.org/en-US/firefox/addon/alephiumextensionwallet/" >Firefox</a>): you will use it to interact with the smart contract.
+3 — Browser Extension Wallet ([Chrome](https://chrome.google.com/webstore/detail/alephium-extension-wallet/gdokollfhmnbfckbobkdbakhilldkhcj), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/alephiumextensionwallet/)): you will use it to interact with the smart contract.

-4 — Clone the workshop <a href="https://github.com/alephium/dev-workshop-02" >GitHub repository</a> to access all the files you will need to follow this workshop.
+4 — Clone the workshop [GitHub repository](https://github.com/alephium/dev-workshop-02) to access all the files you will need to follow this workshop.

-The workshop assumes that you have at least some familiarity with the command line interface; if you don’t, you can find some help <a href="https://www.youtube.com/watch?v=YblUxEcXQuY&amp;t=115s" >here</a>.
+The workshop assumes that you have at least some familiarity with the command line interface; if you don’t, you can find some help [here](https://www.youtube.com/watch?v=YblUxEcXQuY&amp;t=115s).

 ### Ralph Implementation

 You can follow the full detailed workshop in the following video.
-Here’s the <a href="https://github.com/alephium/dev-workshop-02/blob/session-1/contracts/friend_tech.ral" >full code</a> of the Ralph implementation, and this article highlights the main steps for easier comprehension:
+Here’s the [full code](https://github.com/alephium/dev-workshop-02/blob/session-1/contracts/friend_tech.ral) of the Ralph implementation, and this article highlights the main steps for easier comprehension:

 `video: https://www.youtube.com/watch?v=gi2sxvB9Np8`